-Figure 4-17.
+Figure 4-3.
 Typical Bus Bar Barrel Lug Mounting - Hardware Assembly Sequence

-4.8.2 External Power Wiring Installation
+4.6.2 External Power Wiring Installation

-- 1. Remove one top screw and two bottom screws securing each ISBM section left and right front panel (see Figure 4-2).
-Lift the panels straight up to remove them from the panel hanger brackets at the top of the cabinet. - 2.
-Remove the screws securing the top and bottom internal safety shield panels and remove the panels to gain access to the input, output, and battery terminals.
+- 1. Remove one top screw and two bottom screws securing the UPS left front panel (see Figure 4-2).
+Lift the panel straight up to remove it from the panel hanger bracket at the top of the cabinet. - 2.
+Remove the screws securing the internal safety shield panel and remove the panel to gain access to the input, output, and battery terminals.
 Retain the hardware for later use. - 3.
 Route the input and output cables through either the top or bottom of the cabinet to the UPS terminals.
-See Figure 4-19 through Figure 4-21 for wiring access information and terminal locations.
+See Figure 4-4 for wiring access information and Figure 4-5 and Figure 4-6 for common rectifier feed terminal locations or Figure 4-7 through Figure 4-9 for separate rectifier feed terminal locations.

 Top Access Wiring.
-Remove the top conduit plate from the top of the ISBM section.
+Remove the top conduit plate from the top of the UPS.
 Identify all conduit requirements and mark their location.
-Drill and punch all conduit holes in the top conduit plate prior to mounting on the ISBM section.
+Drill and punch all conduit holes in the top conduit plate prior to mounting on the UPS.
 Install the conduit plate and install all conduit runs into the plate.
-Pull wiring through conduit into the ISBM section wiring area.
+Pull the wiring through the conduit into the wiring area.

 Bottom Access Wiring.
-Remove the bottom conduit plate from the inside bottom of the ISBM section.
+Remove the bottom conduit plate from the inside bottom of the UPS.
 Identify all conduit requirements and mark their location.
-Drill and punch all conduit holes in the bottom conduit plate prior to mounting on the ISBM section.
+Drill and punch all conduit holes in the bottom conduit plate prior to mounting on the UPS.
 Install the conduit plate and install all conduit runs into the plate.
-Pull wiring through conduit into the ISBM section wiring area.
+Pull the wiring through conduit into the wiring area.